Are You There God? It's Me, Margaret.: Background

 Blume said that she felt a connection with the character Margaret, which allowed the story to come "pouring out."
 Blume wrote that while the story was not autobiographical, "the character of Margaret, both physically and emotionally, is pretty close to the girl I was."
 Growing up, Blume said while her family was very different from the one portrayed in the book, she felt that, "like Margaret, I had a very personal relationship with God that had little to do with organized religion."

-Blume made a post-publication edit to subsequent editions of the book to reflect advancements in menstrual supplies.

 Plot

 When she is 11 years old, Margaret Simon's family moves from New York City to the New Jersey suburbs.
 Her mother is Christian and her father is Jewish, but Margaret was raised without an affiliation to either faith.
 She frequently prays to God, beginning her prayers with, "Are you there God?
 It's me, Margaret."

 Margaret feels uncomfortable with her lack of religious affiliation.
 For a school assignment, she studies religious beliefs, hoping to resolve her faith-based issues.
 Her study includes attending different places of worship to learn about religious practices.
 Her Jewish grandmother, Sylvia Simon, takes Margaret to Rosh Hashanah services and hopes her granddaughter will embrace Judaism.

 Margaret befriends Nancy, a neighbor who is the same age.
-Nancy seems confident and knowledgeable about many subjects, including sex, and kissing.
+Nancy seems confident and knowledgeable about many subjects, including sex and kissing.
 Nancy, Margaret, and their friends Gretchen and Janie form a secret club called the Pre-Teen Sensations.
 The Pre-Teen Sensations discuss boys, brassieres and menstruation.
 The girls anxiously await their first period, preparing by buying belted sanitary napkins.
 (Note: Changed to adhesive pads in later editions of the book) They also perform exercises to increase their bust sizes while chanting: "We must, we must, we must increase our bust!"